-Guests can choose from white or dark meat (grilled chicken available on request) and items can be ordered with fries and sides like jalapeño slaw, potato salad, and sweet and spicy pickles.
+Guests can choose from white or dark meat (grilled chicken available on request), and items can be ordered with fries and sides like jalapeño slaw, potato salad, and sweet and spicy pickles.

-11. Grand Central Atrium Shows & Entertainment
+11. Explore the Grand Central Atrium Shows & Entertainment

 The innovative three-deck-high Grand Central Atrium space is one of Carnival Mardi Gras’ six themed zones – and it’s a winner.

 The atrium’s huge 3,000 square-foot glass panels built into the ship’s side provide guests with beautiful sea views.
 It’s a wonderful place to relax, listen to live music, or participate in games and contests.

 At night, the Grand Central Atrium transforms into a multi-story venue for spectacular shows with talented performances, aerial acrobatics, and special effects.
 The Grand Central Atrium’s 16 massive LED screens can display videos, lasers, and other unique effects – providing an ever-changing backdrop.

 Don’t miss the ship’s New Orleans Celebration with its Mardi Gras-style parade and incredible “Voodoo Moon” performance.
 It’s one of the most fantastic entertainment experiences I’ve seen at sea.

 Foodies rave about the Chef’s Table on Mardi Gras.
 At $99 per person, this small group multi-course dining experience is a splurge – but it’s a VIP experience for just 14 guests hosted by the Master Executive Chef.